emb-riscv/specs-markdown/introduction.md

 # Chapter 1: Introduction

-This is a draft of the microcontroller architecture description document for RISC-V. Feedback welcome.
+This is a draft of the RISC-V microcontroller architecture description document.
+Feedback welcome.
+For the moment it is more like a wish list than a real specs.

 ## Mission Statement

-Define a modern C/C++ friendly microcontroller architecture, that makes writing embedded software easier and more productive.
+Define a modern C/C++ friendly microcontroller architecture based on RISC-V instruction set, that makes writing embedded software easier and more productive.
 And... enjoy the process!

 ## Goal